Jack Russell Terrier: Description

 The head should be of moderate width at the ears, narrowing to the eyes, and slightly flat between the ears.
 There should be a defined but not overpronounced stop at the end of the muzzle where it meets the head, and a black nose.
 The jaw should be powerful and well boned with a scissor bite and straight teeth.
 The eyes are almond shaped and dark coloured and should be full of life and intelligence.
 Small V-shaped ears of moderate thickness are carried forward on the head.
 When the dog is alert, the tip of the V should not extend past the outer corner of the eyes.
-The tail is set high and in the past was docked to approximately 5 in in order to provide a sufficient hand-hold for gripping the terrier.
+The tail is set high and, in the past, was docked to approximately 5 in to provide a sufficient handhold for gripping the terrier.

 The Jack Russell should always appear balanced and alert.
 The red fox is the traditional quarry of the Jack Russell terrier, so the working Jack Russell must be small enough to pursue it.
 Red foxes vary in size, but across the world, they average from 13–17 lb in weight and have an average chest size of 12–14 in at the widest part.